sershev/CarND-Vehicle-Detection/REPORT.md

 Here is an example using the `GREY` single channel color space and HOG parameters of `orientations=18`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

+####Update
+ After experimenting for a while I cahnged:
+ * using YUV colorspace 3 channel for HOG features, instead `GREY` single channel
+ * orient to 24, which provided more accurate results.

 ![Car and hog image][image2]  ![Non car and hog image.][image22]